Where to Eat in Hanoi

 Didier Corlou has other restaurants in the city worth going to: La Verticale specializing in French food, Madame Hien with traditional Vietnamese dishes from recipes of Didier's Vietnamese mother-in-law and DC Bistro.

 18 Phan Boi Chau Str., OR 34 Phan Dinh Phung Str.

 You can sample Vietnamese street food and other traditional dishes in this open and spacious place organized into food stalls.

 You can watch the cooks prepare the food.

 We always order the seafood hot pot here and enjoy the banter with Ha, one of the fun servers.

 In the midst of Old Quarter shopping, often I come in Tan My and have tea in the restaurant there.

-Run by the Press Club, it offers not only calm and serenity but also tasty food to replenish one's energy for another bout of shopping.
+It offers not only calm and serenity but also tasty food to replenish one's energy for another bout of shopping.

 San HO Restaurant